kotsopoulosd/TestDiploma/README.md

 # TestDiploma
-This is prototype application within the context of the my MSc thesis.
+This is prototype application within the context of my MSc thesis.
 It has several modules/rules, rules that are based upon the daily use of the device and are intended to help the user.
 Considering the continuous hustle that a regular user undergoes, we seek to release him from these routine movements.
 Examples:
 1)	If user is at home, then change the ringtone volume to mute and enable vibration: Detecting the smartphone’s location